awtha12321/easy-peasy-lemon-squeezy/README.md

 this project is only with python and sql

-first of all u need python
-for database I used MySQL Workbench
+first of all u need python and for database I used MySQL Workbench

 << u can watch how to create mysql account on youtube >>